List of Playboy Playmates of 1967

 The following is a list of Playboy Playmates of 1967.
 Playboy magazine names their Playmate of the Month each month throughout the year.

 January

 Surrey Marshe (born Solveig Mellomborgen; November 11, 1947) was Playboy magazine's Playmate of the Month for its January 1967 issue.
 Her centerfold was photographed by Alexas Urba.
 As "Pat Fellowes", she also appeared as Penthouse's Pet of the Month for October 1969, as well as in other men's magazines of the time.

 Mellomborgen wrote about her experiences as a playmate in a 1969 book, called The Girl In The Centerfold.

 February

 Kim Farber (born December 7, 1946) was Playboy magazine's Playmate of the Month for its February 1967 issue.
 Her centerfold was photographed by Stan Malinowski.

 March

 Fran Gerard (born Frances Anna Camuglia; March 23, 1948 – May 30, 1985) was Playboy magazine's Playmate of the Month for its March 1967 issue.
 Her centerfold was photographed by Mario Casilli and Gene Trindl.

+She married Jack Cavender briefly in 1966, then married Max Rey in 1970.

+Fran liked to read, listen to jazz music and go antique hunting.
+Besides her famous Playboy magazine photos, she worked as an assistant to the Los Angeles Astrologer Jack Gemini which got her interested in Astrology.

+Fran committed suicide on May 30, 1985, in Fountain Valley, California (Orange County), and was interred at Fairhaven Memorial Park in Santa Ana, CA. Fran was 37.